'If new variants are more infectious...': Virologist Gagandeep Kang on Covid 3rd wave threat

 "..if we want to prevent the emergence of a new variant, we also have to prevent transmission of the disease because any amount of replication will continue to be a threat.
 That is what we are seeing with delta.
 Newer variants are able to infect people who have been vaccinated," Dr Kang said.

-Calling for layered intervention, which involved many things, the virologist said that apart from Covid-appropriate behaviour, one should ensure staying at fully ventilated places, avoiding crowded areas etc.
+Calling for layered intervention, which involves many aspects, the virologist said that apart from Covid-appropriate behaviour, one should ensure staying at fully ventilated places, avoiding crowded areas etc.

 (With ANI inputs)